bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 of the catastrophic cascades that have been triggered by about 10&#x202F;000 years of ruthlessly converting the planet's biosphere into a narrow band of foodstuffs.
-(In 2018, humans (≈&nbsp;0.06 Gt) and our livestock (≈&nbsp;0.1 Gt) now account for approximately 96% of all mammalian biomass (≈&nbsp;0.167 Gt) on Earth.[^MAMMALIAN-BIOMASS])
+(In 2018, humans (≈&nbsp;0.06 Gt) and our livestock (≈&nbsp;0.1 Gt) accounted for approximately 96% of all mammalian biomass (≈&nbsp;0.167 Gt) on Earth.[^MAMMALIAN-BIOMASS])

 It is 50 years ago that The Club of Rome published _The Limits to